Finnoy Travel - Travel Stories and Reviews

 Finnair short-haul business class

 Short-Haul business class is in the front of the plane.
-When there is a 3+3 seating arrangement, the middle seat will be free.
+The middle seat will be free when there is a 3+3 seating arrangement.

 Wi-Fi